Find Affordable College Courses

 North Manchester, IN

-Manchester University came in at #9 in this year’s edition of the Best Value Pharmacy/Pharmaceutical Sciences Doctor’s Degree Schools in the Great Lakes Region ranking.
-Located in the town of North Manchester, Manchester University is a private not-for-profit school with a small student population.
+Manchester University did quite well in this year’s ranking of the best places for pharmacy/pharmaceutical sciences students to get a doctor’s degree.
+It came in at #9 on the list.
+Located in the distant town of North Manchester, Manchester University is a private not-for-profit college with a small student population.

 Manchester University graduate students pay an average of $24,950 in tuition and fees each year.

-As a testament to the quality of education it offers, Manchester University also is in the top 15% of our Best Pharmacy/Pharmaceutical Sciences Doctor’s Degree Schools in the Great Lakes Region ranking.
+In addition to its great value ranking, Manchester University is in the top 15% of all schools on our Best Pharmacy/Pharmaceutical Sciences Doctor’s Degree Schools in the Great Lakes Region list.

-Medical College of Wisconsin came in at #10 in this year’s edition of the Best Value Pharmacy/Pharmaceutical Sciences Doctor’s Degree Schools in the Great Lakes Region ranking.
+Medical College of Wisconsin ranked #10 on this year’s Best Value Pharmacy/Pharmaceutical Sciences Doctor’s Degree Schools in the Great Lakes Region list.
 Medical College of Wisconsin is a small private not-for-profit school located in the suburb of Milwaukee.

 Best Pharmacy/Pharmaceutical Sciences Colleges by State

-Explore the best pharmacy/pharmaceutical sciences colleges for a specific state in the Great Lakes region.
+Explore the best pharmacy/pharmaceutical sciences schools for a specific state in the Great Lakes region.

 State Degrees Awarded